GKLabIPR/MicroED/scripts/README.md

 find images/ -name "*.emd" -size +50M | cut -d_ -f 3,4  | tee LIST | parallel -P8 --ungroup bash process_P1.sh
 ```

-(Of course parameters such as resolution limits and beam center have to be adjusted beforehand.)
+(Of course parameters such as resolution limits and the beam center have to be adjusted beforehand.)

 The size filter is to ignore empty movies; we don't know why but sometimes Verlox fails to capture movies.
 This happened about 1 in 50 movies.